sumitWebDev/fruitvice-app/README.md

    npm start
 5. Open your browser and navigate to http://localhost:3000 to view the application or navigate to https://fruit-calorie.netlify.app/ where the application is deployed

+6. Open the URL https://cors-anywhere.herokuapp.com/https://www.fruityvice.com/api/fruit/all and give access to the demo server.
+FruityVice does not allow to freely use their api so I got a public api url.
 ## Packagaes Used

 1. React Bootsrap for UI styling